-If you’re a senior, there’s an army of criminals marching toward you, and estimates from the Federal Trade Commission say one in five seniors fall victim to their fraud operations.
+If you’re a senior, there’s an army of criminals targeting you and estimates from the Federal Trade Commission say one in five seniors fall victim to their fraud operations.
 The scams come in a variety of flavors.
 Using “social engineering” methods and sophisticated online data-phishing techniques, the scammers see one thing when they contact a Little Old Lady From Pasadena – a ready victim.

 Experts estimate, in New York state alone, a half-million New York seniors have fallen victim to various schemes.